 Research

-We currently work on three main research lines:
+We currently work on the following topics:

 Signals in social conflicts: plasticity of behavioural response rules

 In animal societies, including humans, information exchange forms a central component of the interactions among group members.
 Learning how individuals use social information to adjust their decision rules is one of the key questions in evolutionary biology, such as the origin of sociality and cooperation.
 A key social factor that facilitates information exchange is the expression of signals.
-For instance, badges of status inform rivals about the probability of winning a contest and can reduce the costs of competitive interactions.
+For instance, badges of status inform rivals about the probability of winning a contest and can reduce the costs of competitive interactions

 Moreover, females can express ornaments that are unique to their sex.
 This is the case of egg colouration, which has been proposed to function as a signal of female quality to induce male investment in parental care.
 We have studied this interesting aspect of sexual selection in avian species with different life histories like seabirds and songbirds.